AndreiMuntea/ALPC-Tools/README.md

 ## About
 This project contains a part of the work I did for my Master's thesis.
 It has been rewritten to use the xplatform library.
 It uses manually crafted ALPC calls to existing RPC servers and to documented (and undocumented) methods.
 It has a minimalistic implementation of DCE (both NDR  and NDR64) serialization protocol (basically I implemented what was required for my needs).
+It includes the monitoring solution on how we can intercept the messages between two processes based on API hooking.

 It contains some simple commands such as:
  - RunTask       - Uses a call to SchRpcRun() to run an existing task;